christine-iyer/key-wins/README.md

 ### Key-Wins

 I am particularly pleased I was able to incorporate a bit of object oriented programming in there.
 I really struggled with it, syntactically, in the past.
 Especially because I was able to make the simple function work.
+I would like to expand on data tidying functionality.

 I am also happy that I was able to piece together many of the components I want for my own professional development.